Welcome to the internet, dear prefrosh. We’re so glad you came.

 It’s important to stay up-to-date on what’s been going on around campus.
 There are several official and unofficial news sources to tell you about what’s already happened and what will happen.
 Wesleying covers most of it, so we’re a good place to check.
 But if you just can’t shove enough Wes-related info down your brain-pipe, there are a few other outlets.
-Our old friend Syed used an RSS reader called Feedly (2016 update: lol does anyone even use RSS feeds anymore?) to keep track of online news/blog reading.
-Here’s the Wes sources listed in hir Feedly account:
+Our old friend Syed used an RSS reader called Feedly (2016 update: lol does anyone even use RSS feeds anymore?; 2017 update: michelle, I actually have an RSS update send directly to my email about Ribosome news) to keep track of online news/blog reading.
+Here’s the Wes sources listed in their Feedly account:

 - Your Class Blog can contain important updates or interesting opportunities from your Class Dean.
 Even if you don’t always read it, you should keep an eye out for any important updates posted on it, although most important things will get emailed to you.

 - Roth on Wesleyan is President Roth’s outreach to the Wesleyan community, where he occasionally posts his Wes-related observations and encounters.
 With this and your class blog, just remember that Ms. Frizzle (link) isn’t there handing out letters to your parents anymore.
 You’ll get emails, but ultimately it’s up to you to stay up-to-date with deadlines and the like.